 The goal of the approach selected is to make ASIL decomposition feasible, supporting partitioning of different levels of functionality and oversight.
-This allows different levels of risk to be viewed as separate components, each supporting their own set of requirements.
-The design of the CACC control unit was decomposed into three levels:
+This allows different levels of risk to be viewed as

 Level 1 carries out basic processing to achieve the more obvious goals of vehicular control.